|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the Nevada income tax brackets|

-- Nevada tax return forms and the latest tax tables are available from the Department of Taxation .
+- Nevada tax return forms are available on the Nevada tax forms page or the Nevada Department of Revenue.

 - The income tax estimator tool is provided by Tax-Rates.org.